-6.5 Aquifers Development Permit Area Part 1 Administration Information Note: the designation of this development permit area and description of the special conditions or objectives that justify the designation are located in the applicable Official Community Plans.
-Applicability (a) A development permit is required for the following activities wherever they occur within thisdevelopment permit area, unless specifically exempted: Part 2 Interpretation (i) alteration of land, disturbance of soils, including grubbing, scraping and the removal of top soils; (ii) construction, alteration, or erection of buildings and structures; (iii) creation of non-structural impervious or semi-pervious surfaces; Land Use Regulations (iv) subdivision of land as defined in the Land Title Act or Strata Property Act; and Part 3 (v) excavation or sub-surface disturbance in the sub-area defined as 'risk of artesian conditions'. (b) Exemptions The following activities are exempt from any requirement for a development permit: (i) Construction, renovation, repair or addition to a single dwelling unit, duplex Part 4 Zones dwelling unit, secondary suite, building or structure accessory to residential use including a driveway and except for excavation of a depth greater than 1.5 m in an area with 'risk of artesian conditions'. (ii) Construction of or additions to a building or structure that do not require a building Subdivision Regulations permit. (iii) Digging of observation holes for percolation testing under supervision of a Part 5 Registered Onsite Wastewater Practitioner or Professional Engineer, and digging of test pits for geotechnicalinvestigation under supervision of a Professional Engineer. (iv) Onsite wastewater disposal system installation meeting the requirements of the Sewerage System Regulation of the Public Health Act or Municipal Waste Regulation.
-Part 6 Development Permit Areas (v) Subdivision of land within Cedar Village Centre and South Wellington Light Industrial & Commercial Area as designated in the Electoral Area A Official Community Plan, except for intensive residential within the Cedar Main Street Village Plan area (intensive residential is defined in that plan).

-(vi) Subdivision of land where a maximum of three lots are proposed, including the remainder, and where the subject property:
+6.5 Aquifers Development Permit Area

+Information Note: the designation of this development permit area and description of the special conditions or objectives that justify the designation are located in the applicable Official Community Plans.

+A development permit is required for the following activities wherever they occur within thisdevelopment permit area, unless specifically exempted:

+- (i) alteration of land, disturbance of soils, including grubbing, scraping and the removal of top soils; - (ii) construction, alteration, or erection of buildings and structures; - (iii) creation of non-structural impervious or semi-pervious surfaces; - (iv) subdivision of land as defined in the Land Title Act or Strata Property Act; and - (v) excavation or sub-surface disturbance in the sub-area defined as 'risk of artesian conditions'.

+The following activities are exempt from any requirement for a development permit:

+- (i) Construction, renovation, repair or addition to a single dwelling unit, duplex dwelling unit, secondary suite, building or structure accessory to residential use including a driveway and except for excavation of a depth greater than 1.5 m in an area with 'risk of artesian conditions'. - (ii) Construction of or additions to a building or structure that do not require a building permit. - (iii) Digging of observation holes for percolation testing under supervision of a Registered Onsite Wastewater Practitioner or Professional Engineer, and digging of test pits for geotechnicalinvestigation under supervision of a Professional Engineer. - (iv) Onsite wastewater disposal system installation meeting the requirements of the Sewerage System Regulation of the Public Health Act or Municipal Waste Regulation. - (v) Subdivision of land within Cedar Village Centre and South Wellington Light Industrial & Commercial Area as designated in the Electoral Area A Official Community Plan, except for intensive residential within the Cedar Main Street Village Plan area (intensive residential is defined in that plan). - (vi) Subdivision of land where a maximum of three lots are proposed, including the remainder, and where the subject property: